If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 But don’t fear!
 There are several ways around paying the new Disney World resort parking fee so it might not ever affect you.
-Read on to learn all of my suggested ways to avoid the new fee!
+Read on to learn all of my suggested ways to avoid parking fees at Disney World.

 Disney World Resort Parking Fee Details

 Parking fees have long been standard practice at many Orlando resorts, including the Swan and Dolphin and Universal resorts.
 While I am sad that the trend continues at Disney, I’ll show you a few ways you can avoid the fee below.

 The fee depends on the category of the resort at which you stay.
 Here are the fees: